wbcolon/xPlay/README.md

 The selectors are located at the bottom of the music view and include an artist selector, an album selector and an a search bar.
 A filter is available that can be applied to the artist, album or track list.
-The selectors as well as the filters can be made accessible through the *View* menu and the *Music View* sub menu.
+The selectors as well as the filters can be made accessible through the settings menu.

 ##### Artist Selector